Right to Know Act

 Student Services and Enrollment Management and specifically the Registrar’s Office, has the responsibility of maintaining and safeguarding the academic records of all students of the College.
 Consistent with this responsibility, the personnel of Student Services and Enrollment Management will access student records as needed.
 However, these individuals bear the responsibility for ensuring that no unauthorized disclosure of student academic information occurs without the expressed written consent of that student.

 The president, vice presidents and deans of the College may access student records when needed to facilitate the student’s educational pursuit.
 College administrators may disclose a student’s educational records to appropriate parties in connection with a health or safety emergency.
-Furthermore, College administrators have the right to contact parents of any student under the age of 21 that has violated a federal, state, or local law, or any rule or policy of the institution, governing the use or possession of alcohol or a controlled substance.
+Furthermore, College administrators have the right to contact parents of any student under the age of 21 who has violated a federal, state, or local law, or any rule or policy of the institution, governing the use or possession of alcohol or a controlled substance.

-Educational records of a student will not be accessed for employment decisions without the expressed written consent of the student.
+The educational records of a student will not be accessed for employment decisions without the expressed written consent of the student.
 Information from student academic records may be shared in aggregate for educational research purposes.

 Patent and Copyright Policy

 Every invention, discovery, material, work, product, or any part thereof, that results from the efforts of a full or part-time employee, student, or outside consultant carried out while in the employment of, or under contract or agreement of any kind with, the College and that is produced or brought about in any fashion with the aid of the College’s facilities, staff, or through funds administered by the College shall, as between the College and the full or part-time employee, student, or outside consultant, be the property of the College.
 Any patents, trademarks, trade names, and/or trade secrets shall belong to the College and any legal protection applied for shall be applied for by the College or through an authorized agent, assignee, or licensee in the name of the College.